 To address this challenge, a number of regional institutions came together to establish a Community Interest Company (CIC) to provide a focal point for social enterprises seeking practical and financial support for projects capable of repaying long-term loan capital.

-Bristol & Bath Regional Capital CIC (BBRC) was founded four years ago, supported by SMV alongside other regional institutions.
+Bristol & Bath Regional Capital CIC (BBRC) was founded in 2015, supported by SMV alongside other regional institutions.
 BBRC prioritises the promotion of employability and enterprise, as well as the development of homes, communities and community assets.

 With BBRC now going strong, the SMV Social Enterprise Committee is focusing on several new collaborative projects within the region.